JomarAuditor/Jomar-Auditor/README.md

 # Jomar Auditor

 Hi!
-I’m **Jomar Auditor**, an aspiring **Web Developer and IT Professional**.
+I’m **Jomar Auditor**, an aspiring **IT Professional**.
 I’m passionate about coding, designing, and building efficient digital solutions.

 ---